What to do in Kauai? Plan an amazing 7-day itinerary. We share our Kauai itinerary and what to do in Kauai in 7 days.

 Where to Stay in Kauai?

-As I researched the best area to stay in Kauai, I immediately fell in love with the description of the North Shore – lush valleys, waterfalls, sandy beaches, tropical jungles… Doesn’t it sound like paradise?
+As we researched the best area to stay in Kauai, we immediately fell in love with the description of the North Shore – lush valleys, waterfalls, sandy beaches, tropical jungles… Doesn’t it sound like paradise?
 The area of Princeville made it to the top of our options.

 In Princeville, there are a few resorts that are worth considering.
 For this trip, we were on a budget (when are we not? 😆) and really wanted to spend a good portion of it on food and experiences.
 So after perusing Airbnb, we found a beautifully remodeled studio in one of the many vacation resorts in the area, The Cliffs.